 The PINK Panel at NIH

-The 2017 PINK Concussions Awards and the #pinkTBI Panel be held on Monday, December 18, 2017 for the the participants at the NIH Workshop on Female Brain Injury.
+The PINK Concussions Panel: Faces of Female Brain Injury was on Monday, December 18, 2017 for the the participants at the NIH Workshop on Female Brain Injury.

-And after their brain injuries from sports, violence, accidents or in the line of service in military, their lives would be changed forever.
+And after their brain injuries from sports, violence, accidents or in the line of service in military, their lives were changed forever.

-With honesty and candor, these women will share their personal experience with their medical care with medical professionals in the audience for the purpose of improving the quality of care for women with brain injury and inspiring much needed research on female brain injury.
+With honesty and candor, these women shared their personal experience with their medical care with medical professionals in the audience for the purpose of improving the quality of care for women with brain injury and inspiring much needed research on female brain injury.

-Throughout the conference and social networking events, the panelists will continue to share their message with conference participants in informal conversations.
+Throughout the conference and social networking events, the panelists continued to share their message with conference participants in informal conversations.

 Natalie Katz’s promising career in high school lacrosse ended with a check to her head in spring of her Sophomore year.
 Natalie is currently a high school senior in NYC with a passion for digital media and entrepreneurship.
 Her concussion lasted over 6 months and she still continues to struggle with Post Concussion Syndrome.
 Her hope to spread information and awareness about females with concussions and to help enact change in the sports and academic world.